 IT Data Services Program.
 Contran and Kronos Worldwide participate in a combined information technology data services program that Contran provides from off-site centers for primary data processing and failover.
 The program's costs are apportioned among these companies.
-Kronos Worldwide paid Contran \$0.3 million for such services in 2022.
-We expect that the relationship between Kronos Worldwide and Contran with respect to this matter will continue in 2023.
-During 2022, the audit committee of Kronos Worldwide approved and ratified its participation in the IT data services program in accordance with the terms of its own related party transactions policy.
+Kronos Worldwide paid Contran \$0.4 million for such services in 2023.
+We expect that the relationship between Kronos Worldwide and Contran with respect to these matters will continue in 2024.
+During 2023, the audit committee of Kronos Worldwide approved and ratified its participation in the IT data services program in accordance with the terms of its own related party transactions policy.

 Guarantees Provided by Valhi to Affiliates and Related Items.
 From time to time, we and our subsidiaries may provide guarantees and/or pledge collateral with respect to indebtedness or other obligations of Contran and its affiliates.
-At December 31, 2022, we had pledged an aggregate 16.7 million shares of our Kronos Worldwide common stock as collateral under Contran's third-party revolving bank credit facility.
+At December 31, 2023, we had pledged an aggregate 16.7 million shares of our Kronos Worldwide common stock as collateral under Contran's third-party revolving bank credit facility.
 We receive an annual fee from Contran for pledging these shares equal to the aggregate fair market value of the shares pledged multiplied by 50 basis points, payable quarterly.
-During 2022 we received \$1.2 million from Contran for this pledge.
-We expect this relationship with Contran will continue in 2023.
+During 2023 we received \$0.8 million from Contran for this pledge.
+We expect this relationship with Contran will continue in 2024.

-In March 2022, our management made a presentation to our audit committee regarding the pledge of Kronos Worldwide shares for the benefit of Contran.
+In March 2023, our management made a presentation to our audit committee regarding the pledge of Kronos Worldwide shares for the benefit of Contran.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):

-- in connection with our pledge of the Kronos Worldwide shares, Contran has indemnified us from any loss we might suffer as a result of providing the pledge; and - the benefits to us of pledging such shares of Kronos Worldwide common stock include, among other things, the fact that we currently have a revolving credit facility with Contran (of up to \$225 million during 2022), and the Contran third-party revolving bank credit facility is one of Contran's sources of liquidity in order for Contran to have sufficient funds to loan to us under our loan from Contran.
+- in connection with our pledge of the Kronos Worldwide shares, Contran has indemnified us from any loss we might suffer as a result of providing the pledge; and - the benefits to us of pledging such shares of Kronos Worldwide common stock include, among other things, the fact that we currently have a revolving credit facility with Contran (of up to \$175 million during 2023), and the Contran third-party revolving bank credit facility is one of Contran's sources of liquidity in order for Contran to have sufficient funds to loan to us under our loan from Contran.